 Where is Loughton and Great Holm?

 The parish covers the grid squares of Loughton, Great Holm, West Rooksley, Knowlhill, Elfield Park & the Milton Keynes Bowl.
 The boundaries are the West Coast Main Railway Line, H4 Dansteed Way, V4 Watling Street and H8 Standing Way.

 Loughton is an ancient village and All Saints Church dates from the 13th century.
 Today, Loughton is a residential area, which includes an Equestrian Centre, the Parish’s allotments and numerous pony paddocks managed by The Parks Trust.

 Great Holm is a residential area with a high point overlooking the central area of Milton Keynes.
-There is a Community Centre and the Macintyre Charity have a base here working with people with learning disabilities, and run a popular coffee shop.
+The Parish Council owns and runs the Community Centre and there is a Macintyre Charity have a base here working with people with learning disabilities, and run a popular coffee shop.

 Loughton Lodge is separated from Great Holm by Lodge Lake.
 Loughton Lodge is home to the National Badminton Centre, Girl Guides centre and a small residential area.